Research Group: Cell Wall Biology and Bioengineering

 Understanding the function involves investigating the role of plant hormones in cell wall dynamics as well as the biophysical properties of cell walls.
 Cell wall architecture and polysaccharide biosynthesis are key topics for industrial exploitation of the plant cell wall.

 A wide range of applications are pursued: Cell wall engineering for use as feedstock for biological jet fuel; development of new nano-materials inspired by cell wall architecture; use of algal oligo- and polysaccharides for anti-inflammatory agents, laundry detergent additives and new, functional food ingredients.

-- Development of pretreatment technology for second-generation biofuel.
-Optimization is guided by inhibitor generation vis-à-vis saccharification yield as a function energy input and genetic modification of the biomass
+- Development of pretreatment technology for producing second-generation biofuel.
+Optimization is guided by inhibitor generation vis-à-vis saccharification yield as a function of energy input and genetic modification of the biomass

-- Development of enzyme mediated release of nanocellulose from primary cell walls and the reassembly of the nanocellulose into novel materials
+- Development of enzyme mediated release of nanocellulose from primary cell walls and the reassembly of the nanocellulose to novel materials

 - The cell wall biology and evolution of the proteoglycan extensin

-- Annotation of algal and plant genomes with regard to glycosyltransferase repertoire as a basis for making inferences on evolution and making educated guesses as to glycosyltransferase activities
+- Annotation of algal and land plant genomes with regard to the glycosyltransferase repertoire to infer on its evolution and set of activities

 - Method development and implementation